rbrabson/control/README.md

 # Control Systems Library

-A comprehensive control systems library in Go featuring PID controllers and feedback control implementations for robotics and industrial automation.
+A comprehensive control systems library in Go featuring PID controllers, feedback control, and feedforward control implementations for robotics and industrial automation.

 ## Features